-Last month I saw a 22% bump in my dividends and I’m hoping that can continue this month.
+Last month I saw a 22% bump in my dividend income and I’m hoping that can continue with this month’s dividend update.

 Both July and August are slow months for me and my dividend employee Steve but we’re into September now which is one of the four big months four me due to my mutual fund and ETF exposure.

 I’ve added more money into my bond funds that pay monthly recently due to the strong stock market performance leading to bonds becoming under weighted in my portfolio and that has helped spur growth in these off months a little bit.